Windows - Ethernet Bridging

 In the Control Panel -> Network Connections window, select both the 'rpcemu' interface and the interface you wish to bridge it with e.g. 'Local Area Connection' (using ctrl-click to select multiple).
 Then right-click and select 'Bridge Connections'.
 When you bridge the connections you will probably see all of your computers network connections to other machines close down, and networking will return after a short delay.

-On Windows XP (and possibly others) the full configuration of the Bridge Interface is not remembered across reboots of the Host operating System.
+On Windows XP the full configuration of the Bridge Interface is not remembered across reboots of the Host operating System.
 Delete and recreate the bridge interface on each reboot if need be.

-You need to configure Windows 7 and Windows Vista to behave in a manner more similar to Windows XP with regard to packet forwarding over the Network Bridge interface.
+You need to configure Windows Vista and later to behave in a manner more similar to Windows XP with regard to packet forwarding over the Network Bridge interface.

 You will need to run the following commands as 'Administrator' on the command line (if necessary create a shortcut to 'cmd.exe' and then right click that shortcut and select 'Run as Administrator').